watson-developer-cloud/swift-sdk/README.md

 A `SpeechToTextSession` also provides several (optional) callbacks.
 The callbacks can be used to learn about the state of the session or access microphone data.

 - `onConnect`: Invoked when the session connects to the Speech to Text service.
 - `onMicrophoneData`: Invoked with microphone audio when a recording audio queue buffer has been filled.
-If microphone audio is being compressed, then the audio data is in Opus format.
+If microphone audio is being compressed, then the audio data is in OggOpus format.
 If uncompressed, then the audio data is in 16-bit PCM format at 16 kHz.
 - `onPowerData`: Invoked every 0.025s when recording with the average dB power of the microphone.
 - `onResults`: Invoked when transcription results are received for a recognition request.
 - `onError`: Invoked when an error or warning occurs.